Atari CEO interview — 2019 will bring more mobile games, blockchain, and a new console

 The third area, of course, is the console.
 These numbers do not include any numbers for the console.
 The money we’ve raised, we’ve just kept that on the balance sheet, and we’ve kept working on the product.
 These numbers don’t include any impact of the Indiegogo campaign or anything else related to the console.
 The console will start hitting in the next fiscal year and in subsequent years.

-GamesBeat: Was Rob Wyatt still working on it?
+GamesBeat: Was Atari VCS contributor Rob Wyatt still working on it?
 I know he was going to, and then, he had a skydiving accident and broke his leg a while ago.

 Chesnais: We have a very solid team diving into the project.
 I haven’t checked on Rob because I’ve been working on casino games.
-Michael Arzt is really in charge of that one.
+Michael Arzt, the head of Atari VCS, is really in charge of that one.

 In a nutshell, though, we have very strong numbers.
 Games is doing well as the core of the business.
 Casino is starting to grow.
 The console, we haven’t announced any significant updates.
 The team will be working on something after CES to provide an update.
-CES is not contributing anything to the P&L at the moment.
+CES is not contributing anything to the [profit and loss] at the moment.
 We hope it will be a strong pocket of growth for us.

 GamesBeat: You have this deal with Animoca to do blockchain-based games.